larioscn/IDS6938-SimulationTechniques/Homework1/Readme.md

 My jello cube does not behave in a realistic fashion due to it's explosive nature.
 However, this simulation can be enhanced to be more realistic by having the jello bounce and maintain it's shape while it hits the cylinders.
 Midpoint and RK4 are better integration methods that maintain the jello stable.

 5. How would you model and simulate water (in terms of a continuous simulation)?

+How I would simulate water would be to make tetrahedron mass springs to connect to each other to make up a large rectangular shape in the ground.
+You can then play around with the mass and force of particular regions in the rectangle in order to simulate 'water' movement.